Introduction

 - After performing the necessary calculations, the calculator will provide you with your estimated net salary.

-Key Features of a Salary Calculator
+Key Features

 - Gross to Net Salary Calculation: